Support alcohol-free pregnancy

 Although FASD is preventable, many pregnancies are unplanned and damage from alcohol exposure may happen before a woman knows she is pregnant and stops drinking alcohol.

 If planning a pregnancy, the best advice is to stop drinking alcohol in advance.
-If you’re not planning to get pregnant, contraception can help prevent exposing an unborn child to alcohol.
-Find more information at protectedandproud.nz .
+If you’re not planning to get pregnant, contraception can help prevent exposure to alcohol.
+Find more information at protectedandproud.nz.

 Health NZ and the Ministry of Health advise to stop drinking alcohol if you could be pregnant, are pregnant or are trying to get pregnant.